Woodbridge Office Conveniently Located At

 In order to prove a DWI, the prosecutor in Woodbridge must establish operation of the vehicle and intoxication.
 Pursuant to N.J.S.A 39:4-50, the element of operation is established only if there is actual operation or if it is clear that the offender exhibits: 1.) physical control over the vehicle, 2.) the ability to operate the vehicle, and 3.) an intent to operate the vehicle (e.g. keys in the ignition with intention to move vehicle).

 Intoxication is usually established by the Township of Woodbridge police by way of a breath sample (Breathalyzer Test) but can also be proven through blood and urine analysis.
 Where scientific evidence of this nature is lacking, a DWI or DUI can be proven through Field Sobriety Testing for alcohol intoxication or Drug Recognition Testing for driving “under the influence” of drugs.

 You should know that our attorneys often find DWI offenses to be flawed based on faulty Breathalyzer and/or Field Sobriety Tests.
 Just because you submitted to and failed a breath test, it does not mean that you are definitely guilty of a DWI.
 Seasoned attorneys can pinpoint technical elements of mistaken police procedure and protocol.
 Often, the slightest mistake or technicality can alleviate or outright dismiss a DWI charge.
 Field Sobriety Tests can also be overturned in Woodbridge Municipal Court because of similar technicalities.

-The Law Offices of Marshall, Bonus, Proetta & Oliver stand ready to defend you or your loved one against a DWI or DUI charge.
+The attorneys at The Law Offices of Jonathan F. Marshall stand ready to defend you or your loved one against a DWI or DUI charge.
 Please feel free to consult one of our uniquely qualified attorneys by phone at 732-634-0700 or visit us at our Woodbridge office.